asimwe1/rust_chatapp/site/guide/4-requests.md

 ## Error Catchers

-Routing may fail for a variety of reasons.
-These include:
+Application processing is fallible.
+Errors arise from the following sources:

+  * A failing guard.
-  * A guard fails.
+  * A failing responder.
-  * A handler returns a [`Responder`](../responses/#responder) that fails.
+  * A routing failure.
-  * No routes matched.

-If any of these conditions occur, Rocket returns an error to the client.
-To do so, Rocket invokes the _catcher_ corresponding to the error's status code.
+If any of these occur, Rocket returns an error to the client.
+To generate the error, Rocket invokes the _catcher_ corresponding to the error's status code.
 Catchers are similar to routes except in that:

   1. Catchers are only invoked on error conditions.
   2. Catchers are declared with the `catch` attribute.
   3. Catchers are _registered_ with [`register()`] instead of [`mount()`].
   4. Any modifications to cookies are cleared before a catcher is invoked.
-  5. Error catchers cannot invoke guards of any sort.
+  5. Error catchers cannot invoke guards.
+  6. Error catchers should not fail to produce a response.

-Rocket provides default catchers for all of the standard HTTP error codes.
-To override a default catcher, or declare a catcher for a custom status code, use the [`catch`] attribute, which takes a single integer corresponding to the HTTP status code to catch.
+To declare a catcher for a given status code, use the [`catch`] attribute, which takes a single integer corresponding to the HTTP status code to catch.
 For instance, to declare a catcher for `404 Not Found` errors, you'd write:

 ```rust
 # #[macro_use] extern crate rocket;